 Diagnosis

-During the exam, a health care provider may ask you to open and close your hand, checking for areas of pain, smoothness of motion and evidence of locking.
+To diagnose trigger finger, a healthcare professional does a physical exam may ask you to open and close your hand, checking for areas of pain, smoothness of motion and evidence of locking.

 Treatment

-Trigger finger treatment varies depending on its severity and duration.
+Trigger finger treatment varies depending on how serious the symptoms are and how long they last.

 Medications

-Consider taking a nonsteroidal anti-inflammatory drug, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+Consider taking a nonsteroidal anti-inflammatory drug (NSAID) that you can buy without a prescription, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+These medicines may help relieve pain and inflammation.
 Some types of these medicines can be delivered by creams or patches through the skin right where the problem is happening.

 Therapy